Guile-QuickCheck

 We will define a topping as any one of a list of symbols.
 To define a

-single constant symbol (like 'olives
+single constant symbol (like 'olives), we use the $const combinator.

-combinator to specify that we want to use
+Then, we can use the $choose combinator to specify that we want to use

 one of many specifications.
-With $choose
+With $choose, each specification has to

 be paired with a predicate, so the specification ends up rather verbose: